Teppanyaki vs Gourmet or Raclette Cooking [comparison & review]

 There are many factors that need to be taken into account before you buy a teppanyaki grill.
 You need to keep in mind where, how and what you’ll be cooking with your grill.
 Taking these into account, you should choose a grill that is meant to perform.

 - Size: it’s important that you choose a grill size that adapts to your needs.
 Choose a grill that will fit the number of ingredients and the serving sizes you will handle.
-Don’t go for a big grill if you’ll be grilling for family.
+Don’t go for a big grill if you’ll be grilling for family and choose something bigger if you’re into a teppanyaki party!

 - High heat: grilling meat dishes on your grill requires the outside to be brown while the inside is still well-cooked.
 Even for thin steaks, the grill needs to heat up adequately.
 The best ones for this are charcoal grills since the source of heat is just below the cooking center.
 Gas grills are only able to deliver that heat if they are equipped with sear burners so if you would prefer a gas grill, you’ll need to add in that accessory.